ArindamDutta02082001/Spring_Starter/01-Basic-spring-startup&Annotations/README.md

 ```

 #### Dependency Injection
+- It happens automatically in step3 in the bean lifecycle where ever we use @Autowired
-- Any bean ( i.e object ) present in IOC Container can be used anywhere anytime required using @Autowire
+- Any bean ( i.e object ) present in IOC Container can be used anywhere anytime required using @Autowired
 - It is a Design Pattern that helps to eliminate the dependency to a class , and provides loose coupling and also eliminate to use new() every tie to create a new object
+- It helps us to use the already created beans in the IOC container
 - DI is of 3 types Constructor , Setter and Field injection and is implemented by @Autowire
+- DI help us to follow Dependency Inversion in SOLID principle
+  Dependency Inversion → My class should not dependent on any class directly (avoid tight coupling) rather depend on the abstractions ( like interface and all )

   <br/></br>**@Autowired**